TechPranali/pyplot/README.md

 ### Getting Started

 1. Fork the base repository to your GitHub account by clicking the "Use this Template" button and specifying yourself as the owner.
-T
 2. Clone your new repository to your local machine.

 ## Usage Guidelines